jemmy8oy-northstar/repo-template/README.md

 | `check-source-branch.yml` | Enforces that PRs into `main` must come from `dev` |
 | `docker-build-push.yml` | Builds and pushes ARM64 Docker images to Oracle Container Registry (OCIR), then auto-bumps the Helm chart version via GitOps |
 | `claude.yml` | Enables `@claude` mentions in issues and PRs to trigger Claude Code |

-### Important: Claude Cannot Push Workflow Files

-GitHub blocks the default Actions token from writing to `.github/workflows/`.
-This means if Claude is used to scaffold or modify a project, it **cannot push changes to workflow files**.
-This is intentional GitHub security behaviour, not a bug.

-**What to do:** Let Claude push all other project files (source code, configs, Dockerfiles, Helm charts, etc.) and leave the workflow files untouched.
-The workflows in this template are already correct and will work without modification.

 ## Branch Protection Rules